 Graduates of the Clinical Mental Health Counseling program at BGSP who wish to continue in the certificate program are required to apply to that program separately.
-At that time, their readiness to progress into an advanced clinical or academic program is assessed on the basis of interviews, their previous work at BGSP and performance on the Qualifying Exam.
+At that time, their readiness to progress into an advanced clinical or academic program is assessed on the basis of interviews, their previous work at BGSP and performance on the Candidacy Entrance Exam.

 BGSP does not discriminate on the basis of age, race, sex, gender identity, ethnicity, national origin, religion, sexual orientation, disability or socioeconomic status in administration of its educational policies, admission policies, scholarship and loan programs, and other School-administered programs.